 In Multi-Instrument, the Ramp Invariant Method is used for SRS calculation, adhering to ISO 18431-4.
 The natural frequencies used for SRS calculation are chosen with the specified octave or fractional octave spacing within the specified frequency range.
 The ramp invariant algorithm contains a bias error that increases as the ratio of the signal frequency to the sampling frequency grows.
 Another source of error arises from the fact that the peak in the sampled response signal is only an estimation of the "true" peak, which can fall between samples.
-The combination of these two errors results in an overall error of about 2% at 5% of the sampling frequency, and 8% at 10% of the sampling frequency.
-Therefore, the sampling frequency should be at least 10 times the highest significant frequency content of the input signal and then calculate the SRS at a $\times$ 32 sampling frequency internally.
+The combination of these two errors results in an overall error of about 2% at 5% of the sampling frequency should be at least 10 times the highest significant frequency content of the input signal and then calculate the SRS at a \times 32 sampling frequency internally.
 Thus, the calculated SRS will maintain its high accuracy even at the Nyquist frequency, which is half of the sampling rate.